Skip to main content

 Build a dashboard of key metrics.
 Use your results to dial in and optimize your systems.
 When you change one system in your business, it can have far-reaching effects because all systems are interrelated.
 So you need to monitor the results to assess whether a change is truly working or not.

 Systems will allow you and your team space to do the high-value activities that will propel your business to success.
-If you’re wondering how to implement the 7 phases above and start developing your own systems, do check out the full book summary bundle that includes an infographic, 17 page text summary, and a 26-minute audio summary.
+If you’re wondering how to implement the 7 phases above and start developing your own systems, check out our full book summary bundle, which includes an infographic, 17-page text summary, and 26-minute audio summary.

-Click here to download the SYSTEMology summary & infographic
+Click here to download SYSTEMology infographic & summary

 Leave a Reply